FutoRicky/ember-number-to-words/README.md

 ## Usage

 Depending on language the component call is different.
-Currently it only supports English.
+Currently are supported English and French.

 Example:

 `{{number-to-english number=11}}` will return `eleven`

+`{{number-to-french number=11}}` will return `onze`

 ### Properties